 This approach comes in very handy especially in cases when there is a massive PHP code base coming from some of your previous efforts in web development.
-In addition to this, usually there are some other libraries within your code as well.
-These include Pear, Zend Framework, Symfony and a variety of others as well.
+In addition to this, usually, there are some other libraries within your code as well.
+These include Pear, Zend Framework, Symfony, and a variety of others as well.
 The problem with these libraries is that you do not want to take them apart as using these libraries, you accomplish a working piece of code that you do not want to tear apart.
 So making use of this approach serves as a big win in this regard.

 In order to illustrate the process of integrating WordPress into a PHP script, consider the simple piece of code that is given below.

 The problem with this code is the fact that it comprises only of the things that deal with the collection of the data and the overall functionality of the form.
 How would you be able to grab the same feel and look of your existing site and thus the existing form?
-How would you be able to manage the fact that the above mentioned code generates the very same layout that you designed for your WordPress application?
+How would you be able to manage the fact that the above-mentioned code generates the very same layout that you designed for your WordPress application?

 There are multiple solutions to do so.
 For instance, you can make use of a very simple solution that requires you to make use of the raw HTML.
 This appears to be the simplest choice but there are two major issues associated with this approach: it isn’t dynamic and consumes a lot of time.
 But on the other hand, if your WordPress template goes through some kind of changes, you would require to get in there in order to make all the changes manually and that is something that you definitely do not want to do.
-Consider the below mentioned piece of code to grasp the concept in a better way.
+Consider the below-mentioned piece of code to grasp the concept in a better way.

-So when you would make the above mentioned changes in your code, there is a good chance that it might not work the way you anticipated it to work.
-As a matter of fact, you would need to do a ton load of work like including the overall style sheets, matching the navigation and ensuring the fact that your HTML completely matched the overall feel and look of the original website as well.
+So when you would make the above-mentioned changes in your code, there is a good chance that it might not work the way you anticipated it to work.
+As a matter of fact, you would need to do a ton load of work like including the overall style sheets, matching the navigation, and ensuring the fact that your HTML completely matched the overall feel and look of the original website as well.

 The best solution

 As discussed above, there are several approaches to integrating WordPress into PHP scripts but not all of them are the most optimal ones.
 You need to figure out the most optimal solution in this regard that requires you to do the least amount of work while taking care of a lot of things for you.
-The best solution in the current scenario is instantiating the WordPress and making use of the built in functions within the code.
+The best solution in the current scenario is instantiating WordPress and making use of the built-in functions within the code.
 Consider the following piece of code for example:

-Checking out the above code, you would have learnt that the concept was very easy and simple.
+Checking out the above code, you would have learned that the concept was very easy and simple.
 First of all, WordPress got instantiated into the page and then the page was instructed to call the original footer and header functions of the WordPress.

 These header/footer functions offer everything required for creating the template of a WordPress website.
 In addition to this, they also help in automatically populating the java scripts, CSS and HTML right on the top as well as on the bottom while perfectly optimizing your existing code.